Second Baptist Church (Bloomington, Indiana)

-Second Baptist Church is a historic Baptist church located at Bloomington, Monroe County, Indiana.
+Second Baptist Church is a historic Baptist church located at Bloomington, Indiana.
 It was designed by noted African-American architect Samuel Plato and built in 1913.
 It is a one-story, "L"-plan, Romanesque Revival style stone building on a raised basement.
 It features broad round arched openings, a two-story bell tower, lancet windows, and oculus tracery.

 It was listed on the National Register of Historic Places in 1983.
 It is located in the Bloomington West Side Historic District.